paseo-network/support/README.md

 #### 🧳 Migrate your parachain from Rococo to Paseo

-If you are the maintainer of a parachain running on Rococo and you are looking to keep your parachain running in Paseo, please go ahead and follow the migration guide:
+If you are the maintainer of a parachain running on Rococo, or any other relay testnet, and you are looking to keep your parachain running in Paseo, please go ahead and follow the migration guide:

 - [Migrate parachain from Rococo to Paseo](docs/rococo_migration.md)

+It showcases two ways of doing the migration.
+A re-gensis or a migration keeeping state and history.

 ### Tagging Issues